yochaigal/cairn/wip/2e/core-rules.md

 - Anyone can cast a spell by holding a Spellbook in both hands and reading its contents aloud.
 They must then add a **Fatigue** to inventory.
 - Given time and safety, PCs can _enhance_ a spell's impact (e.g., affecting multiple targets, increasing its power, etc.) without any additional cost.
-- If the PC is deprived or in danger, the Warden may require a PC to make a WIL save to avoid any ill-effects from casting the spell.
+- If the PC is _deprived_ or in danger (such as during combat), the Warden may require a PC to make a WIL save to avoid any ill-effects from casting the spell.
 Consequences of failure are on par with the intended effect, and may result in added **Fatigue**, the destruction of the Spellbook, injury, and even death.

 ## 100 Spells